Why this species?

 Bhutan’s national tree – Tsenden (Cupressus torulosa) – only occurs naturally in Bhutan and possibly India.
 Tsenden is of immense cultural and religious importance, making its timber a widely sought after material for the construction and renovation of Bhutanese holy buildings such as Dzongs (temples) and monasteries.
-A decline in wild Tsenden populations in Bhutan has been observed largely due to unstainable logging rates.
+These trees are very long lived.
+A decline in wild Tsenden populations in Bhutan has been observed largely due to unsustainable logging rates.

-The Global Trees Campaign is supporting the people of Dangchu village to scale up their conservation of Tsenden.
-This project will generate new knowledge about Bhutan’s national tree, for example by identifying optimum growing conditions.
+GTC is working with Royal Botanic Garden Serbithang (RBGS), Royal Botanic Garden Edinburgh (RBGE) and the people of Dangchu village to put Tsenden back on the road to recovery, protecting mature individuals and substantially boosting the number of seedlings planted out.
+This project will generate new knowledge about Bhutan’s national tree, for example by identifying optimum growing conditions which will allow villagers to plant the trees out in greater numbers.
 In the long-term, restoration of populations of Tsenden in the Dangchu valley, will create revenue for local people and provide a sustainable source of Tsenden timber.
 However, it is estimated that the trees take around 70 years to reach a harvestable size, so the Dangchu valley residents are carrying out this project with future generations in mind.

 Key project activities include:

 - Identifying suitable mother trees for seed collection

 - Protecting mother trees (important seed sources) from illegal logging through the construction of stone walls and fencing

 - Expanding the community nursery to one hectare, with a production capacity of 20,000 Tsenden per year

 - Using seedlings produced in the nursery to restore sites where trees have been felled